SIMRAN1/powerup-iOS-wiki/How-To-Contribute.md

 1. Fix a new issue and submit a PR without reporting and getting it approved at first.
 2. Fix an issue assigned to somebody else and submit a PR before the assignee does.
 3. Report issues which are previously reported by others.
 (Please check the closed issues too before you report an issue).
 4. Suggest completely new developments in the issue list.
 (Please use the mailing list/slack channel for this kind of suggestions.
-Use issue list to suggest bugs/features in the already implemented sections).
+Use issue list to suggest bugs/features in the already implemented sections.)